Zero-Shot Learning for Requirements Classification: An Exploratory Study

 \subsubsection{Label Configuration}

 The label configurations for the FR/NFR Task are reported in Table~\ref{tab:labelsFRvsNFR}.
-The labels consist of two groups, one group to represent the FR class, and the other the NFR class.
+The labels consist of two groups, one group represents the FR class, and the other the NFR class.
 Six configurations are used, which combine the different strategies discussed in Sect.~\ref{sec:labels}.
-We did not apply all the possible configurations derived from the strategies, and in particular we did not apply the word embedding strategy alone.
-Indeed, the word-embedding LM did not lead to representative words related to the term term ``functional'', with the exception of the terms ``procedural'', ``structural'' and ``characterize''.
-This is due to the abstract nature of the the word ``functional'', which is hard to associate to concrete words to be used to enrich the labels.
-For this reason, the word embedding strategy, considering the top-20 terms, is used solely in combination with other strategies.
-In the selection of the word-embedding generated terms, the annotation procedure produced the following statistics.
-75\% perfect agreement, 25 \% partial agreement, and 0\% disagreement.
-We also computed the IRR, and we obtained 0.41 as Krippendorff's alpha and a Fleiss' kappa score of 0.40, and both test results indicate a moderate agreement between the three annotators.
+In the selection of the word-embedding generated terms, the annotation procedure produced the following statistics: 75\% perfect agreement, 25 \% partial agreement, and 0\% disagreement.
+We also computed the IRR, and we obtained 0.41 as Krippendorff's alpha and a Fleiss' kappa score of 0.40, indicating a moderate agreement.

 Concerning the other strategies, it is worth remarking the usage of ``functional'' vs ``not about functional'' (strategy, FR\_1 Original 1).
-This type of strategy, in which the orginal label is negated with the prefix ``not about'' is also applied for the NFR class label of FR\_B and FR\_C, and will be applied also later on in this paper to represent the negation of a class in a binary classification.
-The choice of this expression was made after preliminary experiments using different forms of negation, e.g., ``no'', ``not'', which led to lower performance.
+This type of strategy, in which the original label is negated with the prefix ``not about'' is also applied for the NFR class label of FR\_B and FR\_C, and will be applied also later on in this paper to represent the negation of a class in a binary classification.